 The climate roadmap bill’s passage is just one step.
 We must keep up the pressure and stay vigilant about how our new climate roadmap laws are implemented.
 We must be ready to take on continued lobbying by utilities and other powerful interests to water down and slow-walk the bill’s implementation.

-Take action: Register to attend our webinar June 14 with the Brown University researchers behind the bombshell 2021 report “Who’s Delaying Climate Action in MA?
+Watch our June 14 webinar with the Brown University researchers behind the bombshell 2021 report “Who’s Delaying Climate Action in MA?
 Twelve Findings” and MA state rep Mike Connolly, to discuss how we’ll win against the lobbyists.

 What specifically will be happening next with the climate roadmap law?
 See Sen. Barrett’s handy summary of the calendar.
 One of the first dates is coming up: by July 15, the EEA Secretary will set a greenhouse gas emissions reduction target for Mass Save’s energy programs.
 We hope this target will mean an end to incentives to install gas-fueled heating systems, no matter how energy-efficient, and lead to new and improved incentives to electrify everything in our homes.
 A stronger emissions reduction target will set up Mass Save to play a key role in the 350 Mass campaign Bringing the Green New Deal Home, with the central mission of electrifying and retrofitting 1 million homes in Massachusetts by 2030.